Phone 1800 444 396

 You can use any payroll system or clearing house that is Payday Super compliant.

-QuickSuper will no longer be available at no cost through Brighter Super after 30 June 2026.
+QuickSuper is no longer available through Brighter Super for making contributions.

-If you’d like to use SuperChoice through Brighter Super, you will need to register.
-You can sign up through our website.
+If you’d like to use SuperChoice through Brighter Super, you need to register through our website.

 Will I need to change the Unique Superannuation Identifier (USI) moving to SuperChoice?